kenshanta/contactz/README.md

 ## 👤 Contactz

-Wouldn't it be great to save and manage your loved ones contacts minus all the hassle?
+Wouldn't it be great to save and manage your loved ones contacts minus all the hassle? 🤔 <br/>
-Well, thanks to our new intuitive approach, you can!
+Well, thanks to our new intuitive approach - **now you can!** 🎉

-## TechStack:
+## 🧰 TechStack:

 <div>
  <img src="https://github.com/devicons/devicon/blob/master/icons/react/react-original.svg" title="ReactJs" alt="ReactJs" width="40" height="40"/>&nbsp;